Taiwan Labor Environment

 However, when the person is physically located in Taiwan it is generally treated as Taiwanese-sourced compensation and subject to resident tax rates.
 These are on a graduated scale of between 5 and 40 percent (2020).
 The maximum tax rate applies to those earning over NT 4,530,001.

-Health and Other Benefits in Taiwan
+Health and Other Benefits in the Taiwan Labor Environment

 Taiwan labor laws mandate employee enrolment in the National Health Insurance (NHI) program administered by the Ministry of Health and Welfare.
 This program provides universal, comprehensive coverage, mainly financed through premiums collected through payroll taxes.